ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/03-traversing-trees.md

             agenda.add(n.right)   // replaces the recursive call for n.right
             agenda.add(n.left)    // replaces the recursive call for n.left

-Try this code on a few example trees, writing up the content of the agenda after each iteration of the loop, and keep track of the order in which `process` is called for different nodes.
+This code can be traced on a few example trees by recording the contents of the agenda after each loop iteration and keeping track of the order in which process is called on the nodes.
-You will find that it mimics a pre-order recursive procedure.
+The result is a traversal that mimics a preorder recursive procedure.
-Note that moving `process(n)` below the add operations has no impact on the order in which nodes are processed.
+Note that moving `process(n)` below the add operations has no effect on the order in which nodes are processed.
-Implementing inorder or postorder traversals using stack is possible, but much more complicated.
+Implementing inorder or postorder traversals with a stack is also possible, but considerably more complicated.

 By modifying the data structure from a stack to a *queue* (and switching the order in which children are added), we get a new traversal order.
 Try to figure out the pattern for this one:

-    BFS(root):
+    bfs(root):
-        agenda = new queue of nodes   // We use a queue instead of a stack agenda.enqueue(root)
+        agenda = new Queue of Node   // We use a queue instead of a stack agenda.enqueue(root)
         while agenda is not empty:
             n = agenda.dequeue()